kevinyswong/kevinyswong.github.io/index.md

 <h4>2021-04-09, 五.</h4>
 Paolo Sorrentino's film THE GREAT BEAUTY ends in an eloquent reflection of what we are, set to John Tavener's choral rendition of his countryman William Blake's poem THE LAMB.
-The scene, narrated by the main character's brief monologue, watches an aged nun whose purity in life has made her near sainthood as she reaches the top of the steps of a cathedral, choosing to pull herself up by hands and knees, the camera in front of her zooming towards her face as she finishes the ascent, bowing down to kiss her her necklace, the holy cross, as it comes to a rest on the floor of the landing.
+The scene, narrated by the main character in a brief monologue, watches an aged nun whose purity in life has made her near sainthood as she reaches the top of the steps of a cathedral, choosing to pull herself up by hands and knees, the camera in front of her zooming towards her face as she finishes the ascent, bowing down to kiss her necklace, the holy cross, as it comes to a rest on the floor of the landing.
 While we watch this moment with its music surging towards the finality of tranquil divinity, the main character summarizes us.
 He, conscious of modern Italy's culture of decadence in contrast